pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

       - You can add a field to ServerInfo to show whether it has upgrading mode turned on.
       - You can add /tidb/server/global_upgrading_all_nodes/ and all TiDB receiving notifications will have their IDs set on it.
    3. New TiDB: Check whether the upgrading mode of all surviving TiDBs is turned on, wait if it is not turned on, and enter the next process if it is turned on.
 3. Same as steps 3 to 5 in the selection plan.
-Where step-3.ii has another way:
+Where step-3.ii has two ways:
    1. When the owner executes, the user DDL operations are filtered out directly.
 Similar to the description in step-3.b in the selection plan, but the DDL job state is not updated (ie not persisted to the storage layer).
 In addition, the running DDL may require special handling.
+   2. Record all user DDL operations and save them to the storage layer, and need to create a new table for storage.
+When restoring, put it back into the DDL job table.
+The advantage is that even if the DDL framework is overhauled (such as the previous KV queue changed to the DDL job table), this function is not affected.
 4. Resume normal execution of DDL mode
    1. Release the pause mode on the PD and set the `/tidb/server/global_state` to null.
    2. Restore the normal mode of the machine, which can accept user DDL requests.